 Triumph.
 That’s the look on President Harry Truman’s face.
 Sheer, unadulterated triumph.
-In fact, of the countless politics-related photographs made over, say, the past century, one would be hard-pressed to point to another image that has remained as famous as W. Eugene Smith’s shot of an ebullient Truman holding aloft a copy of the Chicago Tribune emblazoned with the now-legendary (erroneous) headline: DEWEY DEFEATS TRUMAN.
+In fact, of the countless politics-related photographs made over, say, the past century, one would be hard-pressed to point to a more famous image than W. Eugene Smith’s shot of an ebullient Truman holding aloft a copy of the Chicago Tribune emblazoned with the now-legendary (erroneous) headline: DEWEY DEFEATS TRUMAN.

 The reason for the picture’s immortality?
 It’s not the headline itself — although that titanic error is, in its own way, rather marvelous.
 Instead, the photo endures because of the look of unabashed, in-your-face delight in Truman’s eyes.